ggutu/Docker_udemy/README.md

 What does the following command do?

 docker cp web-server:/usr/share/nginx/html/index.html ./

-   It copy index.html from webserver container to current directory hos on machine
+    answer  It copy index.html from webserver container to current directory hos on machine